IBM/openapi-to-graphql/packages/openapi-to-graphql-cli/README.md

   -V, --version                  output the version number -s, --strict                   throw an error if OpenAPI-to-GraphQL cannot run without compensating for errors or missing data in the OAS
-  --save <file path>             save schema to path and do not start server
+  --save <file path>             save schema to path and do not start server --debug <tag>                  allow debugging messages by tag: "preprocessing", "translation", or "http" (full logging by default)

-  -p, --port <port>              select the port where the server will start -u, --url <url>                select the base url which paths will be built on --cors                         enable Cross-origin resource sharing (CORS)
+  -p, --port <port>              select the port where the server will start -u, --url <url>                select the base url which paths will be built on --cors                         enable cross-origin resource sharing (CORS)

   -o, --operationIdFieldNames    create field names based on the operationId -f, --fillEmptyResponses       create placeholder schemas for operations with no response body rather than ignore them